wikimedia/pixel/README.md

-If you want to checkout the latest code in `master` or `main` from MediaWiki core and all of its installed extensions and skins and then take reference screenshots that your test snapshots (step 2) will be compared against, then:
+If you want to checkout the latest code in `master` or `main` from MediaWiki core and all of its installed extensions and skins and then take reference screenshots that your test screenshots (step 2) will be compared against, then:

 ```sh
 ./pixel.js reference